BPForEveryone/BloodPressureForEveryone/README.md

 - Connect iPhone to a computer with iTunes.
 - Drag & Drop the BPForEveryone.ipa or BPForProfessionals.ipa to the phone to sync.

+### Alternative Beta Install
+- Download XCode on a Mac computer.
+- Open a new project from source control using this link, https://github.com/BPForEveryone/BloodPressureForEveryone
+- Click near the run tab and set the target to a connected iPhone (optional, otherwise will emulate on the computer).
+- Click the run tab to build the application to the target destination (and run, if target is computer).

 ### Official Download and Installation (Coming Soon)
 - Navigate to the App Store to find and download our application
 - Installation will begin on your device when the application finishes downloading